Solar pumping is the most common cause of dual pane window failure

 Sun hits the window and the space between the glass panes heats up.
 The window then expands and pressure is put on the seals and spacers.

-When a window cools the space between the glass contracts and when this happens there is a pressure on the seals and spacers again.
-The window interior has a negative pressure and it wants to suck in air, often with humid moisture in it.
-This repetitive process of expansion and contraction, day-in / day-out, will eventually cause the seal to fail and allow humid air to infiltrate into the window.
+When the window cools, the space between the glass contracts, and when this happens there is pressure on the seals and spacers again.
+The window interior has negative pressure and it wants to suck in air, often with humid moisture in it.
+This repetitive process of expansion and contraction, day-in and day-out, will eventually cause the seal to fail and allow humid air to infiltrate into the window.

 Silica Desiccant Pellets and Gel

 Once the seal is cracked, then air with moisture in it enters into the area between the panes.
-At first the silica desiccant will usually absorb this moisture, for it has the ability to absorb a tremendous amount of moisture in relationship to its’ size.
-However, at some point, which may be years, it becomes fully saturate.
-When this happens, then the window begins to fog up or you will notice river-bedding at times.
+At first, the silica desiccant will usually absorb this moisture, as it has the ability to absorb a tremendous amount of moisture in relation to its size.
+However, at some point, which may be years, it becomes fully saturated.
+When this happens, then the window begins to fog up or you may notice river-bedding at times.

-The silica desiccant is located in the perimeter area of the window where the spacer and seal is located. (see photos)
+The silica desiccant is located in the perimeter area of the window where the spacer and seal are located. (see photos)

 Look For These Warning Signs

-1. Condensation droplets between the panes of glass: Tiny drops of water that has formed on the inside of the panes.
+1. Condensation droplets between the panes of glass: Tiny drops of water that have formed on the inside of the panes.

 2. River-bedding: Moisture running down in tracks like a little river or canyon.

-3. Foggy / misty appearance to the window: A gentle mist of foggy look.
-May appear cloudy or even may look like the window is dirty or hasn’t been washed.
+3. Foggy or misty appearance to the window: A gentle mist or foggy look may develop.
+This may appear cloudy or can even look like the window is dirty or hasn’t been washed.

-5. Blueish / redish / greenish haze.
-Reasons include: Seal may be in the beginning stages of failure.
+5. Blueish / reddish / greenish haze.
+This can indicate that the seal may be in the beginning stages of failure.

-6. Seal / separator out of place: What may look like a rubber seal, shifts outward from the frame, between the panes of glass.
+6. Seal or separator out of place: What may look like a rubber seal, shifts outward from the frame, between the panes of glass.

 7. Remember to also check